CaioLemec/react-optimizations/README.md

 ## :desktop_computer: Project

-A common concern in web application development is <strong>performance</strong>, and because of that I created this application to delve into the tactics used to improve performance in the Next.js and React universe.
+A common concern in web application development is <strong>performance</strong>, and because of that, I created this application to delve into the tactics used to improve performance in the Next.js and React universe.
 I was able to learn a lot about:

+This webApp was created in [@Rocketseat](https://app.rocketseat.com.br/) Ignite's challenges course.

-ReactDevTools,
+- ReactDevTools, <br>
-Memo,
+- Memo, <br>
-useMemo,
+- useMemo, <br>
-useCallback,
+- useCallback, <br>
-Dynamic Import (Code Splitting),
+- Dynamic Import (Code Splitting), <br>
-Data formatting,
+- Data formatting, <br>
-Bundle analyzer,
+- Bundle analyzer, <br>
 and much more...